moorthymadhanraj/madhan-repository/README.md

 🤔 I’m looking for help with *finding a new job*

-💬 Ask me about *Technology & Business Intelligence*
+💬 Ask me about *Technology, Data Analysis, Business Intelligence & Life*

 📫 How to reach me: moorthymadhanraj@outlook.com